Study Abroad - Aix Housing

 Will my host family speak English?

 All students are placed in French-speaking families.
-Based on the housing questionnaire portion of the online application, the IAU Housing Coordinator works to ensure that students with no French background are placed in homestays where the host is familiar with English.
-Students are encouraged to speak French with their host family as much as possible, even those who are just beginning to study it.
+Based on the housing questionnaire portion of the online application, the Housing Coordinator works to ensure that students with no French background are placed in homestays where the host is familiar with English.
 Students enrolled in a semester program are required to take a French course during the semester which facilitates communication between students and their hosts.

 Do I need to pack sheets/towels?

 Linens are provided for students during their time abroad.
-Students should only bring linens if they have specific requirements or favorite pillows.
+Students should bring a towel if they plan to take it to the beach or to hostels.

 What if I have a food allergy?

-Students indicate any allergies (food or otherwise) in the housing questionnaire portion of the online application.
+Students are requested to indicate allergies (food or otherwise) in the housing questionnaire portion of the online application.
 Hosts are notified ahead of time and work with students to ensure that appropriate food and beverage are available to them during their time abroad.
 Students are encouraged to research vocabulary about their allergies prior to arriving in France so that they can effectively communicate with restaurants and servers as well as their host family.
 Students are also encouraged to speak with their healthcare provider prior to arrival abroad to ensure that they are prepared to manage their allergy while abroad.

 Will I have my own bedroom?

 When can I move in/when do I have to move out?

 Move-in and move-out dates are indicated in the student’s acceptance letter from IAU.
-If a student needs to arrive earlier or depart later than those dates, it is their responsibility to arrange for alternative accommodations.
+If a student needs to arrive earlier or depart later than those dates, it is their responsibility to arrange for alternative accommodations, and the student should not expect to move into the homestay early.